 That story apart, there is a keen sense that these accounts are more directly autobiographical than his two wartime novels.
 And indeed in one story, 'The Indian', Baron recounts the true version of an episode retold in one of these novels.

 More of 'The Human Kind'

-'By 1936', Ratner told Longden. the LLOY has become polarised into bitterly opposed Trotskist and Stalinist factions with hardly any ordinary "Labourites" in between.'
+'By 1936', Ratner told Longden, the LLOY has become polarised into bitterly opposed Trotskiyst and Stalinist factions with hardly any ordinary "Labourites" in between.'
 While Ratner was a Trot, Baron was a CPer - which goes quite a long way towards explaining why the two kept their distance when they were in the same army unit.

 'Now, looking back on it, I'm very sorry I didn't try to get into discussion with him because we might have found out that we agreed more than we disagreed.'